Hi, you are logged in as , if you are not , please click here

 Learning outcomes

-By the end of this course you’ll have an understanding of how to:
+By the end of this course, you’ll have an understanding of how to:

-• use a hand-held professional video camera
+• Use a hand-held professional video camera

-• get good sound
+• Achieve good quality sound

-• film a sequence
+• How to film a sequence

-• film uncontrolled action
+• Film uncontrolled action

-• a basic understanding of what makes a good documentary “character” and “story”
+• A basic understanding of what makes a good documentary “character” and “story”

 For a full breakdown of our costs/concessions, please reach our Terms and Conditions: